Ninja Kid

 Ninja Kid, known in Japan as GeGeGe no Kitaro - Yōkai Daimakyō (ゲゲゲの鬼太郎 妖怪大魔境), is an action video game developed by Tose and published by Bandai for the Nintendo Entertainment System.

-The Japanese version was based on the manga series GeGeGe no Kitaro, but the game was changed to the generic "Ninja Kid" and all references to Kitaro were removed for the American version due to the source material being not well-known outside Japan.
+The Japanese version was based on the 1985 television series GeGeGe no Kitarō itself based on the manga series of the same name, but the game was changed to the generic "Ninja Kid" and all references to Kitaro were removed for the American version due to the source material being not well-known outside Japan.

 This game was followed by a sequel titled Gegege no Kitarou 2: Youkai Gundan no Chousen, which was released the following year only in Japan also by Bandai; however, that title was a role-playing video game and its plot is unrelated to the original.

-It was the eighth best selling Famicom game of 1986, selling 1,250,000 copies.
+It was the eighth best-selling Famicom game of 1986, selling 1,250,000 copies.

 Gameplay

 Gameplay begins on an overhead map with several different arches.
 Each arch leads to a different side-scrolling mission, and the type of the mission could be determined by the shape of the arch.
 At the end of each mission, two doors will appear, one of which would return to the map, and the other of which will take players to a vertically scrolling tower with a mini-boss at the top (after defeating the mini-boss they are returned to the map).
 Also during each mission, items randomly appear on the screen.
 Some bonus items also give a temporary speed boost, or an owl that shows players which door leads back to the map (instead of the mini-boss tower).
 Once a scroll has been collected, it can be taken to the hut in the middle of the map to unlock the fortress and fight the map's boss.
 During the boss fight, if any whistles have been collected, the character can crouch in the far left corner of the screen to use a whistle to summon a familiar.